adam-s/extension-coding-challenge/README.md

       const worker = await extensionTarget?.worker();
       const tabs: globalThis.chrome.tabs.Tab[] | undefined =
         await worker?.evaluate(
-          () =>
+          // This code is run in the extension background service worker execution context 🔥🔥🔥 () =>
             new Promise((resolve) =>
-              chrome.tabs.query({ active: true, currentWindow: true }, resolve), ),  // This code is run in the extension background service worker execution context where `chrome` is the `globalThis` 🔥🔥🔥
+              chrome.tabs.query({ active: true, currentWindow: true }, resolve), ),
         );
       console.log(tabs);
       expect(tabs?.[0].title).toContain('Duck');
     });
   ```

+4. Use [TypeScript discriminating unions](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes-func.html#discriminated-unions) to limit the types of messages passed between frames of the extension.
+This simple solution solved one of the biggest difficulties developing extension managing extremely complex messaging.
+This technique can be found in an informative video, [Web Workers & TypeScript | Seattle TypeScript | 8/28/19](https://www.youtube.com/watch?v=ou5DNc4HXLQ), of a meetup talk on the subject.

 ### Install dependencies